liferay/generator-liferay-fragments/README.md

 ```

 ### Packaging for distribution

+> ⚠️ Before creating the zip file, fragments with `type: 'react'` will
+> be compiled.
+The zip file won't contain fragments' original source.

 After you have finished the development of the project, it can be distributed as
 a ZIP file, which can be imported inside any Liferay site.
 To prepare the ZIP